-- 14. Life Insurance Beneficiary Designations: Donors and supporters of the Foundation will be encouraged to name the Foundation as a beneficiary or contingent beneficiary of their life insurance policies.
+- 13. Life Insurance Beneficiary Designations: Donors and supporters of the Foundation will be encouraged to name the Foundation as a beneficiary or contingent beneficiary of their life insurance policies.
 These designations will not be recorded as gifts to the Foundation until the gift is irrevocable.
-Where the gift is irrevocable, but is not due until a future date, the present value of that gift may be recorded at the time the gift becomes irrevocable. - 15.
+Where the gift is irrevocable, but is not due until a future date, the present value of that gift may be recorded at the time the gift becomes irrevocable. - 14.
 Pledges: Pledges are commitments to give a specific dollar amount according to a fixed time schedule.
 All pledges, other than annual fund pledges such as Heroes for Hope, are required to be in writing.
-The following minimum information must exist to substantiate a pledge:

-- The amount of the pledge must be clearly specified; - There must be a clearly defined payment schedule; - The donor may not prescribe contingencies or conditions; - The evidence of the pledge should include words such as "promise", "agree", "will", "binding", and "legal"; and - The donor must be considered to be financially capable of making the gift.
+The following minimum information must exist to substantiate a pledge: - The amount of the pledge must be clearly specified; - There must be a clearly defined payment schedule; - The donor may not prescribe contingencies; - The pledge shall be unrestricted in nature unless the donor documents a restriction for 1.
+Research, 2.
+ARPKD, 3.
+Education or 4.
+Advocacy. - The evidence of the pledge should include words such as "promise", "agree", "will"; and - The donor must be considered to be financially capable of making the gift.

-Pledges that do not contain this minimum information must have prior approval by the Gift Acceptance Committee.
+Pledges that do not contain this minimum information must have prior approval by the Gift Acceptance Panel.
 Moreover:

-- Anticipated matching gifts will not be included in pledge amounts. - Any naming opportunity associated with the pledge shall be removed if for any reason the pledge is not completed within the agreed upon payment schedule. - If for any reason (rounding, gift evaluation or continued incremental giving), the pledge amount is altered; the donor will be recognized at the level of final payment. - In the event of death, pledge balances will be written off when the Foundation is notified, unless there are provisions in the donor's will or the family has indicated an intent to complete the pledge. - Any and all requests to deactivate a pledge or pledges must be presented to, and approved by the Gift Acceptance Committee.
+- Anticipated matching gifts will not be included in pledge amounts. - Any naming opportunity associated with the pledge shall be removed if for any reason the pledge is not completed within the agreed upon payment schedule.

+- If for any reason (rounding, gift evaluation or continued incremental giving), the pledge amount is altered; the donor will be recognized at the level of final payment. - In the event of death, pledge balances will be written off when the Foundation is notified, unless there are provisions in the donor's will or the family has indicated an intent to complete the pledge. - Any and all requests to deactivate a pledge or pledges with an unpaid amount of not less than \$1,000 in the aggregate must be presented to, and approved by the Gift Acceptance Panel..